bradyroscher/Yahtzee/README.md

 ___
 ## Description
 ___
-#### Robahtzee is a JavaScript Yahtzee game I've made for a school project.
+ Robahtzee is a JavaScript Yahtzee game I've made for a school project.
 Making use of HTML, CSS and JavaScript, I've created a fully functional game with replayability.
 Even after completion there's a few features to be added.
-Some I've already done, like the two-player mode, and some that will be an interesting challenge to come back too, like the CPU-mode.
+Some I've already done, like the two-player mode, and some that will be an interesting challenge to come back to, like the CPU-mode.
 ___
 ## Getting Started
 ___